AI-accelerated delivery · You pay when it works

 RAG vs Fine-Tuning for Enterprise AI: Choosing the Right Approach and Avoiding Costly Mistakes

 Most enterprise AI teams pick the wrong approach between Retrieval-Augmented Generation (RAG) and fine-tuning.
 The result is wasted quarters, stalled pilots, and missed compliance deadlines.
-This post explains when to use each, why governance matters, and how to get to production in 90 days.
+This post explains when to use each, why governance matters, and how to get to production with a proven build-first approach.

 RAG vs Fine-Tuning for Enterprise AI: Choosing the Right Approach and Avoiding Costly Mistakes